-The 6th Form 'Money Matters' Seminar Series features five financial education seminars, each on a different money management topic, including budgeting, banking, debt & insurance, student loans, and income tax.
+The 6th Form 'Money Matters' Seminar Series features five financial education seminars, each on a different money management topic, including budgeting, banking, debt & insurance, and taxation.
 Seminars are open to all L6 and U6 students on an optional, walk-in basis, and are held on five Monday afternoons in the second half of Lent and first half of Summer terms.